Reward Learning through Ranking Mean Squared Error: Experimental Setup and Results

 Figure \ref{fig:online_results} shows that R4 consistently matches or outperforms existing approaches across all tested environments.
-In particular, using R4, the SAC agent learns significantly faster than all baselines in 3 of the 6 environments and achieves higher final returns in 4 of the 6 environments ($p < 0.0125$).
-See Appendix~\ref{sec:statsig} for detailed information on the \emph{t}-test results.
+In particular, using R4, the SAC agent learns significantly faster than all baselines in three of the six environments and achieves higher final returns in four of the six environments ($p < 0.0125$).